silvanegli/Eiffel-P2P/README.md

 ---------------------
 1) As a first step you need to download the resources from our bitbucket side:

-Using git: git clone git@bitbucket.org:peyers/eiffel-p2p.git There are two folders: "Client_Interface" and "Rendezvous_Server"
+Using git: `git clone git@github.com:silvanegli/Eiffel-P2P.git` There are two folders: "Client_Interface" and "Rendezvous_Server"

 2) Setting up the Server: